FinestGit/POEGauntletGuide/README.md

 ### Act 10
 Desecrated Chambers (65) **(80-90)**
 You can stay here until 90 to complete the gauntlet, but it may be more advantageous to have leveled to 80 in harbour bridge and just complete Act 10 than to overlevel anymore.
+Make sure you are again 105% Res on all resistances before leaving here though!